dart-native/dart_native/README.md

 # dart_objc

 Write Objective-C Code using Dart.
+This package liberates you from native code and low performance channel.

 Still under development!!!